 Stephanie Washburn (1980, MA) works in various media including drawing, painting, photography, and video.
 Her practice explores the material digital interface and the persistence of the body and human touch in pictorial space.
-In her latest series Reception, Washburn combines domestic everyday materials and televised imagery to stage a series of photographs.
+Washburn combines everyday materials and televised imagery to stage a series of photographs.
 The images that result generate a range of painterly abstractions and counter narratives to the programmed content flickering beneath.
 With references to Abstract Expressionism, feminist art practice, and early performance, they pose a real physicality as the dramatic player in the fictive space of both the digital spectacle and her own hybrid image making.

 Scene Magazine - Art as Funny 'Hmmm'